Model Predictive Path Integral PID Control for Learning-Based Path Following: Discussion

 \section{Discussion}

 From Table~\ref{tab:r2}, the residual-learning model attains the highest average $R^2$.
-In particular, the velocities $(v^X,v^Y)$ exhibit marked improvement relative to the physics-based model, indicating that the residual neural network corrects nonlinear dynamics that are not fully captured by the physics model.
-The position $(X,Y)$ and attitude $(s,c)$ already achieve high values at the physics-model stage, yet the residual-learning model slightly improves them further.
-An exception arises in the yaw rate $r$, where the standard neural network model performs best.
-As position and speed errors directly influence control performance in path-following control, the residual-learning model, which achieved the highest overall accuracy, is adopted for control.
+Particularly, the velocities $(v^X,v^Y)$ exhibit marked improvement relative to the physical-based model, indicating that the residual neural network corrects nonlinear dynamics that are not fully captured by the physical model.
+The position $(X,Y)$ and attitude $(s,c)$ already achieve high values at the physical-model stage, yet the residual-learning model slightly improves them further.
+An exception arises in the yaw rate $r$, where the standard neural-network model performs best.
+As position and speed errors directly influence the control performance in the path-following control, the residual-learning model, which achieved the highest overall accuracy, was adopted for control.

 The control results are consistent with the theoretical considerations.
 The effective-sample-size analysis suggests that reducing the optimization dimension can improve sampling efficiency.
 In the present path-following setting, conventional MPPI optimizes an input sequence of dimension $n_u N = 2 \times 60 = 120$, whereas MPPI--PID optimizes the 9-dimensional PID-gain vector $\theta$.
 This dimensional reduction corresponds to the low-sample and multi-condition results, where MPPI--PID maintains small path errors with fewer samples than conventional MPPI.
 The temporal-correlation analysis suggests that sampling PID gains tends to produce smoother predicted-input sequences and smaller temporal-input increments.
 This is reflected in the single-run time-series and broader assessment of control-input increments, where MPPI--PID suppresses input increments over a range of sample counts and perturbation standard deviations.

 The fixed-gain PID control yields smooth control inputs but shows increased path deviation in the latter part of the reference path.
 This result indicates the benefit of online gain optimization: MPPI--PID retains the PID structure while adapting the gains according to predicted future costs.
 The computation-time results also indicate that the additional calculation required for generating inputs from sampled gains remains within the control period in the tested implementation.